 Yes, sure you can.
 You might be charged a nominal pre-payment charge for the same.

-- Will I be allowed to choose between MLCR and base rates?
+6. Will I be allowed to choose between MLCR and base rates?

 The bank's terms and conditions on the same actually, rule over that.
 However, different banks will give you different numbers, resulting differently.
 So, to be absolutely sure, refer to their product brochure or literature.

-- What is 2 wheeler hypothecation?
+7. What is two-wheeler hypothecation?

-The steps for two wheeler hypothecation, are as follows:
+The steps for two-wheeler hypothecation are as follows:

 - Once your loan is completely repaid, keep the receipt as a proof.